O-rings and rubber seals

 Tetrafluoroethylene Propylene

-distinguished by good vapor resistance.
+is characterized by good vapour resistance.
 TFE/P also has good chemical resistance to oil-strong acids and bases.
 In addition, the material is particularly suitable for electrical insulation.

 Trademark: Aflas®